crosso-au/HASS.pH-W218/README.md

 - A single Device for easy Area assignment
 - Configurable polling interval and name prefix from the Options panel
 - Async HTTP with Tuya token caching
+- Simply, another option other tha LocalTuya.
+Personally, I had mixed results with LocalTuya - I needed something that suited my needs and that was a bit more stable.

 ---